 - protect the environment from hazardous material incidents,

 - perform heavy rescue operations from cars and collapsed buildings, and

 - conduct and participate in a various training programs to stay current on the latest firefighting technology and methods.

 Explore a challenging career opportunity in one of the most progressive fire departments in California.
 The following opportunities can be accomplished as a firefighter with the Stockton Fire Department.

 As a firefighter, become part of an ever-growing, advanced Emergency Medical System provided to our community.

 Become a Haz-Mat Technician or Specialist providing Hazardous Materials mitigation and awareness for our community.

 Water Rescue Team

-As a Firefighter, become trained in the disciplines of Confined Space, Trench, and High and Low Angle Rescue.
-The Technical Rescue Team provides a great level of preparedness should a major disaster strike.
+Become trained in the disciplines of confined space, trench, and high/low angle rescue.
+The Heavy Rescue Team provides a great level of preparedness should a major disaster strike.